📚 All Articles

 Is Puppy Bad Breath Normal?
 What It Smells Like and When to Worry

 Normal puppy breath is sweet and mildly yeasty until about 12 weeks.
-After that, it should normalize.
-Here's what the teething smell is about — and when it isn't teething.
+After teething it should normalize.
+Here's what's normal — and when it isn't teething.